jcreedcmu/pyoro/DESIGN.md

 The state passed through the phases of physics tick update are

-- motive (a vector, a direction the entity is "trying" to move)
+- **motive**: a vector, a direction the entity is "trying" to move.
-- impetus (a vector, as described above)
+- **impetus**: a vector, as described above.
-- target (a point in world space, a sort of provisional destination)
+- **target**: a point in world space, a sort of provisional destination.
-- destination (a point in world space)
+- **destination** a point in world space.
+- **forced block set**: a set of tile positions paired with vectors.
+These are blocks in the world that have forces "applied" to them by entity motion.
+  Those tiles can do other things based on that information.

-The major phases are
+The phases of the tick update computation are:
-- "target" For each entity, compute target
+- **target phase**: For each entity, output target and next-tick impetus
-- "bounce" For each entity, compute destination from entity-tile interactions
+- **bounce phase**: For each entity, input target and output destination, based on entity-tile interactions
-- "collision" Resolve entity-entity collisions.
+- **collision phase**: Resolve entity-entity collisions.

 The target phase has two alternatives, supported and unsupported.
 The unsupported target phase can be further subdivided into computing the horizontal and vertical components of motion.

 #### Target Phase (Supported)
-**Outputs**: Target \
-**Outputs**: Next-tick Impetus

 If the entity is supported by a block opposing the direction of the motive, then the target is exactly where the motive is.
 The resulting impetus by default is zero, but the nature of the supporting block might change this.

+Add the supporting block as a forced block, with force vector being the "vector of support", which I leave for now to be defined on a case-by-case basis.

+For example, a block supporting player from below adds itself as forced with vector `(impetus.x, max(impetus.y, 1))`

+A side-grabbable block supporting a player adds itself as forced with vector (1,0) or (-1,0) depending on whether the player is grabbing it from the left or right.
+Here I'm relying on the grabbed state as having zero impetus.

 #### Target Phase (Unsupported, Vertical Component)
-**Outputs**: Target \
-**Outputs**: Next-tick Impetus

 Assuming the entity is unsupported, we split cases.